athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/Locations/Lamasara.md

 ![[Lamasara's Factions]]
 ## Living in Lamasara
 Homeless PCs can always attempt to *Subsist* in the alleys (with a *DC 13 Society check*), by hiding in a hazardous location (with a *DC 15 Stealth check*), or in the immediate hinterlands (with a *DC 17 Survival check*).
+Usually the call to summon guards is "Fauda!
+Fauda!"
+### Law, Order & Punishment
+- Most trials are held before a [[Judge]] and [[Warden|Sergeant-At-Arms]].
+- Reimbursing the victim of theft with extra payment.
+- Being locked in the stocks and/or forced to walk around town, with your crime being announced on a placard, while being whipped and mocked
+- Public magical branding.
+Usual locations are on the face, shoulder or hand depending on severity.
+- Beheadings and exile are considered the highest forms of punishment.
+Enslaving someone gets the death penalty.

 ### Earning Income
 - While it’s expected that the PCs’ primary source of income is adventuring, there’s plenty of opportunity to augment wallets and coffers during downtime via Earning Income.
 Any PC can attempt to Earn Income in Lamasara with a *Crafting, Lore, or Performance check*, but the maximum task level that can normally be attempted in town is equal to that of Lamasara’s level: *4*.
 Earn Income tasks up to *level 15* are available for any Craft related to the arts, as well as *Performance*.
 - A shady PC can attempt to Earn Income through petty crime such as pickpocketing, running con games, or even minor burglaries, but without support, a freelance criminal in Lamasara runs a greater risk of punishment.
 As with other methods of earning income, unsupported Thievery in town is limited to a maximum task level of 4.